Inc.U Competition

 Eligibility

-Eligible Penn State students are current undergraduate students working towards a degree, and either attend one of the campuses located within the state of Pennsylvania or have a PA based company.
+Eligible Penn State students are current undergraduate students working towards a degree, and either attend one of the campuses located within the commonwealth of Pennsylvania or have a PA based company.
 Students must also be in good standing at the time of the application and remain so throughout the competition.

 Application Form & Deadline